altocodenl/tagaway/readme.md

             });
 ```

+By now, `tags` will be an object with each key as a tag, and each value as an array of one or more usernames, with the first one being the username of the user itself: `{KEY1: [USERID1, ...], ...}`.
+This gives us a list of all the tag + username combination that are relevant to the query.

 We create two variables: `multi`, to hold the redis transaction; and `qid`, an id for the query we're about to perform.
-This `qid` key will hold a set of picture ids in redis for the purposes of this query.
+This `qid` key will hold a set of picture ids in redis for the purposes of the query.

 ```javascript
             var multi = redis.multi (), qid = 'query:' + uuid ();